Another Origin story from our Monkey King…

 Day after day Male and Female repeated the routine, some days working together, some days apart, until the day she came across Serpent in the Garden.

-Serpent had considered attempting to convince Male to share some of the delicious fruit Serpant had just discovered.
+Serpent had considered attempting to convince Male to share some of the delicious fruit Serpent had just discovered.
 Knowing the Female was more gentle, Serpent hid himself from Male and chose a different plan.
 He waited until Female was alone after Raven had flown away.

 “Hello, my friend,” he said.
 “How are you enjoying this marvelousssssss day?”
 He said, ending his word with his typical Sssssssss.